MewsSystems/developers/README.md

 - More tests
 - Manual testing around accessibility
-- Storybook for individual components - this would actually make working on the components a breeze.
 - Better display for small screens - I would love to put more time into this, I think the search page could be optimised quite nicely for smaller screens
   - You could even add additional image sizes to the api endpoint and use different image sizes for different media queries
 - Optimise our endpoints but reducing the payload size - there is currently data we send to the frontend that isn't used